 Remember: what your employees want to share is entirely their prerogative.
-Whether you want them to share your latest deals, information about your products and services, or the latest articles from your content site, it needs to be something that your employees consider relevant to them and their followers.
+Whether you want them to share your latest deals, information about your products and services, or the most recent articles from your content site, it needs to be something that your employees consider relevant to them and their followers.
 If your employees don’t feel that your content is relevant to them or their network, the chance of a share will be very, very small.
-This is why you need to make sure that the content you want shared encompasses an array of interests, to reflect the diversity in interests, opinions and voices among your employees.
+This is why you need to make sure that the content you want to be shared encompasses an array of interests, to reflect the diversity of interests, opinions, and voices among your employees.
 This diversity has the potential to increase engagement, making sure that there’s a diverse selection of content available to your employees, content that’s fit for them and their own social/online networks.

 - It supports your brand

 If your content doesn’t tick any of those three boxes or at least strike a good balance between them, rest assured that your employees will not share your content – it’ll look uninteresting, spammy, and unlike them.

 There are several employee advocacy tools out there.
 Do you need one?
 Not necessarily.

 As long as you have ways to measure advocacy and return on investment, nothing is stopping your employees from using great tools like Buffer or HootSuite to share content.
 However, a tool dedicated to employee advocacy makes it a lot easier for you to view our performance, and for your employees to share your content.